Irwiing/MyDonates/README.md

 - [x] Nothing yet

 ## What it will do?
-- [ ] Enter with Username and First deposit
+- [x] Enter with Username, email and whatsapp
-- [ ] Insert your bets with Description bet odd and win or lose
+- [ ] create your campaign with Title, Description and Target
-- [ ] Show your total balance and history of your bets
+- [ ] List of capaign
-- [ ] Update data of User or bet
+- [ ] make a donate for campaign
-- [ ] Delete your bets
+- [ ] Delete your campaign

 ## i'll use:
 - [Express](https://expressjs.com/) to create routes